filakhtov/gentoo-use-docs/gnome-extra/cinnamon-menus.md

 # gnome-extra/cinnamon-menus

 ### debug
-Pass a `--enable-debug=yes` option to a configure script.
-Define a `G_ENABLE_DEBUG` macro to enable support for runtime checking to print out different types of debugging information when running.
+Pass the `-Denable_debug=true` option to the meson build script.
+Pass the `-DG_ENABLE_DEBUG` option to the compiler to define the `G_ENABLE_DEBUG` macro that will perform runtime checking to print out different types of debugging information when running.
+When this flag is disabled, append the `-DG_DISABLE_ASSERT`, `-DG_DISABLE_CHECKS` and `-DG_DISABLE_CAST_CHECKS` options to the compiler invocations to disable runtime assertions and various checks that will terminate the program if defined conditions are violated.

-This flag should only be enabled for debugging purposes.
+This flag should only be enabled for debugging purposes, because it can cause abnormal program terminations.

-### introspection
+### gtk-doc
-Pass a `--enable-introspection` option to a configure script.
-Generate and install a `CMenu-3.0.gir` GIR metadata file to provide dynamic bindings for a `libcinnamon-menu-3` library to languages other than C using a GObject Introspection infrastructure.
+Pass the `-Denable_docs=true` option to the meson build script.
+Use the Gtk-Doc tool to generate the API documentation from the source code annotation and install it into the system.

-It is safe to disable the flag.
+It is safe to disable this flag.